-Admission to candidacy for a Master's degree
+Admission to candidacy for the Master's degree

-Admission to candidacy for a Master's degree is a separate step from admission to graduate study.
-Upon completion of 12 semester hours of acceptable graduate work, the student should complete his application for degree with his advisor.
+Admission to candidacy for the Master's degree is a separate step from admission to graduate study.

+After you have completed 12 semester hours of acceptable graduate work, you should complete an application for degree with your advisor.
 When signed and approved by the graduate program director and submitted to the Registrar, this form constitutes a formal admission to candidacy and application for degree.
-The degree program outlined thereon is considered official and may not be changed without the consent of the graduate program director.
-The deadlines for submission of this form to the Office of the Registrar are listed in the Academic Policies and Procedures chapter of this catalog.
+On this application your degree program will be outlined and considered official; it may not be changed without the consent of the graduate program director.
+The deadlines for submission of this form to the Office of the Registrar are listed in the Academic Policies and Procedures chapter of this catalogue.